Gracechung-sw/grpc-python/README.md

 ```
 Greeter client received: Hello, you!

 Greeter client received: Hello again, you!

+Length of `Name` cannot be more than 10 characters
+INVALID_ARGUMENT
+(3, 'invalid argument')

 Looking for features between 40, -75 and 42, -73
 Feature called Patriots Path, Mendham, NJ 07945, USA at latitude: 407838351
 longitude: -746143763